Don’t you hate slow torrent speeds?

 4. Use a lightweight torrent client

 In theory, most torrent clients should provide the same download speeds.
-However, some clients provide unnecessary add-ons that use extra system resources, which could cause small speed losses.
+However, some clients are filled with unnecessary add-ons that use extra system resources, which could cause small speed losses.
 Especially if you’re using a less powerful system.

 So, go with a proven, lightweight torrent client instead.